 Labeotropheus fuelleborni lifespan

-The average lifespan of a Labeotropheus fuelleborni in captivity is 8-10 years.
-In their natural habitat, however, they can live for over 15 years.
+The average lifespan of Labeotropheus fuelleborni in their natural habitat is around 8 to 10 years.
+In captivity, however, they can live up to 12 years.

 Parasites and diseases

 Both Labeotropheus fuelleborni and other species of mbuna, particularly those in Lake Malawi, can be susceptible to a number of parasites.
 While usually not fatal, if parasites are present, it is generally a good idea to quarantine new fish for a few weeks before adding them to your main tank.

 Some common diseases include ich (coccidia), velvet disease, and hole-in-the-head disease.
 Ich tends to be hardy enough that treating with medicated food or salt isn’t necessary; just let nature run its course as you monitor how well your fish look and act.